Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Gatekeeper(Buffer-Overflow).md

 ---

-### Attacking the real OSCP Server
+### Attacking the real Gatekeeper Server

-- This final step is very easy, we only need to point agains the `Real OSCP Server` instead my bare metal Windows 10 PC.
+- This final step is very easy, we only need to point agains the `Real Gatekeeper Server` instead my bare metal Windows 10 PC.

     - To do that, we only need to change the payload from `msfvenom` with another LHOST & LPORT poining my THM-VPN (instead my local  192.168.1.100/24)